 I spent my entire life searching for the secret to happiness.

-I was fascinated by the topic, as I had been a self-described “victim” of depression for my entire adult life, and happiness always seemed beyond my grasp.
-I’m also a stubborn son of a bitch, and I truly believed I could find a cure to my problem without using chemicals to manipulate my brain.
+I was fascinated by the topic.
+I had been a self-described “victim” of depression for my entire adult life, and happiness always seemed beyond my grasp.
+I’m also stubborn, and I truly believed I could find a cure to my problem without using chemicals to manipulate my brain.

 I’d almost given up hope until I stumbled across a secret to happiness that was so simple, it actually made me angry that it wasn’t common knowledge.